Published: November 2017

 The aged, yellow spires of the Pinnacles resemble a bizarre alien landscape.
 An easy two-hour drive north of Perth, thousands of these eroded limestone formations poke like fingers through the earth, surrounded by sand dunes and ocean glimpses.
 A looping sandy track (fine for 2WD) snakes between them, giving a safari-style experience of these natural curiosities that reach up to 3.5m tall.
 Their sundown glow is magical.

-10. Throw a pool party beside Perth Stadium
+10. Throw a pool party beside Optus Stadium